 For trading ES futures I always have my y-axis showing 20 points of movement.
 For example, 1870 is the bottom of the screen and 1890 is the top of the screen.
 No matter how volatile or sedate the market is, I keep that axis at 20 points.
 This maintains my visual perspective of volatility (opportunities and risk) from one day to the next.
 This suits me, and your number may be a bit different, but for my trading style and my day trading market, that 20 point y-axis shows me everything I need to see to make trading decisions.

-A problem some traders run into is that on really quiet days, when they market is barely moving, they zoom in their chart (or their software does it automatically for them) so each tiny fluctuation looks huge, compelling them to trade.
+A problem some traders run into is that on really quiet days, when the market is barely moving, they zoom in their chart (or their software does it automatically for them) so each tiny fluctuation looks huge, compelling them to trade.
 But if you keep the same y-axis each day you’d see the market is doing nothing, and it may be better to stay away.
 The reverse happens on volatile days.
 The swings are so big that traders zoom out their charts and thus all the waves look small, and so they lose the perspective that the price may be too volatile for their strategy (the size of price moves look the same as any other day, but they are not).

-Tactical Day Trading Cheat Sheet – News and Outside Input
+Day Trading Cheat Sheet – News and Outside Input

-Trust yourself and the work you’ve put in…after all….isn’t that why you’re learning to trade?
+Trust yourself and the work you’ve put in.
+After all, isn’t that why you’re learning to trade?

 The only thing I check in the morning is the economic calendar for any major data releases (medium to high impact) scheduled during the day.
-Before I start trading I make a text note on my chart of when the news events are, so I can step aside during those times.
+Before I start trading I make a text note on my chart of when the news events are so I can step aside during those times.
 I don’t hold trades through high impact economic data releases.

 Day Trading Cheat Sheet – Monitors, Mice, Drawing, Screenshots and Hiding the Irrelevant

 I will briefly point a few other things I like to do/have while day trading.

 see and also make constant text notes right on my chart about what I’m thinking.
-This serves to keep me focused on the market movement (don’t write your notes right before or during a trade) and it also serves as a real-time record of what my analytical perspective was at a particular time on a particular day….
+This serves to keep me focused on the market movement (don’t write your notes right before or during a trade) and it also serves as a real-time record of what my analytical perspective was at a particular time on a particular day.

 —I then take a screenshot of my chart, with my trades and all my notes, at the end of trading day.
-This is my trading journal, where being able to see the actual day, and how I traded it, is worth more than a thousand words scribbled on a piece of paper.
+This is my trading journal.
+Being able to see the actual day, and how I traded it, is worth more than a thousand words scribbled on a piece of paper.
 Review your sceenshots at the end of each week, and scan through your screenshots for the whole month at the end of the month.
 With clear and unemotional eyes do you notice any tendencies?
 Could you reduce risk on losing trades?
 When could you be taking bigger profits?
 Are you skipping opportunities?
 Are you getting into trades you shouldn’t be in?
 Note strengths and weaknesses.
 Find ways to implement more of what you’re good at, and find ways to minimize (or work on) your weaknesses.

 –Another thing I do–on my second monitor, which often shows the whole trading day–is literally “X” out price data that’s no longer relevant.
 For example, the price is trending up, but then tops out and has a big reversal.
 The uptrend is no longer relevant.
 We are now in a downtrend, and that’s what my focus should be on.
 So I “X”out all the data prior to what the current market structures is (uptrend, downtrend, range, triangle, expanding triangle, etc), so I only focus on what is going on right now.

-Lots of traders are trying to focus on way too much data (see some of the sections above) and thus get analysis paralysis…they can’t think straight because their chart could be interpreted in so many possible ways.
+Lots of traders are trying to focus on way too much data (see some of the sections above) and thus get analysis paralysis.
+They can’t think straight because their chart could be interpreted in so many possible ways.
 X-out what no longer matters, because what doesn’t matter shouldn’t be affecting your decision making.